Submissions and other requests must be made using these forms. Please read the notes below first.

 ViXra will accept e-prints in any language, but please provide at least a title and abstract in English.
 A paper will reach a wider audience if written in English so we realise that most authors will want to provide their work in English.
 However, we advise that translations of technical articles produced using automated translators are very poor and hard to understand.
 You may find it better to provide a single PDF with both language versions combined.

 We cannot normally accept submissions in formats other than PDF or sent in other ways.
-Sometimes we accept Word files that we convert to PDF using a Microsoft converter, but it is much better that you do the conversion yourself.

-Some publishers may not permit an e-print to be kept online when they publish your paper.
+Some journals may not permit an e-print to be kept online when they publish your paper.
 Please check their terms and conditions and keep copies as we cannot act as intermediaries in any dispute.

 We reserve the right to place an article in a different science category if we think it is more appropriate